chapel-lang/chapel/doc/rst/technotes/extern.rst

 There is also special behavior for ``c_ptrTo`` on class types.
 In Chapel, a class variable is actually some information on the stack containing a pointer to the "real" instance on the heap.
-Calling ``c_ptrTo()`` on a class type will give a ``c_void_ptr`` to the instance on the heap.
+Calling ``c_ptrTo()`` on a class type will give a ``c_ptr(void)`` to the instance on the heap.
 Memory-managed heap instances will still be deallocated according to Chapel memory-management rules regardless of any pointer created to them this way.
 In the case of an ``unmanaged`` instance, it is possible to safely go back the other direction:

 .. code-block:: chapel